-The Customs authorities have continued their anti-piracy initiatives with the support of the local American Chamber of Commerce participating in regular training programs in conjunction with IMPI for Mexican officials at various ports on intellectual property enforcement issues and the identification of various types of pirated product, and with regular meetings with industry members.
-ESA continues to report positive results from ongoing training efforts with Mexican Customs officials (and it participated in five more training programs with customs officials in 2013 throughout Mexico), including detention notifications and seizures of pirated game product from diverse ports, in particular, Guadalajara and Monterrey.
+The Customs authorities have continued their anti-piracy initiatives with the support of the local American Chamber of Commerce, participating in regular training programs in conjunction with IMPI for Mexican officials at various ports on intellectual property enforcement issues and the identification of various types of pirated product, and with regular meetings with industry members.
+ESA continues to report positive results from ongoing training efforts with Mexican Customs officials, including detention notifications and seizures of pirated video game product from diverse ports, in particular, Guadalajara and Monterrey.
 ESA notes that importers are now reducing the size of their shipments to avoid detection, making border enforcement even more critical, but more difficult.
-ESA did report an improvement in the level of support from Customs in dealing with shipments of circumvention devices.
+ESA did report an improvement in the level of support from Customs in dealing with shipments of circumvention devices, with thousands of video game components seized in 2014.